h15200/notes/go.md

 }

 func main() {
-  // here we explicitly say i is an instance of type I interface AND an intestance of type T struct
+  // here we explicitly say i is an instance of type I interface AND an instance of type T struct
 	var i I = T{"hello"}
 	i.PrintString()